senseconcordia/API-Workarounds/README.md

 # API-Workarounds
-Tool and replication package for our paper on API workarounds
+This repository includes the tool used to mine API workround patterns and a replication package for our paper on API workarounds: When APIs are Intentionally Bypassed: An Exploratory Study of API Workarounds.